Camila Cabello Gets Personal In New Interview: Talks About Living With OCD And Her Solo Career

 Camila Cabello rose to fame as one of the members of the all-girl group Fifth Harmony.
 The “Havana” singer shocked her fans and her band mates when she decided to leave the group and further her career as a solo artist, which is always risky.
 However, it worked out in her favor, and now the 21-year-old Cuban-born singer is currently headlining her Never Be the Same Tour, which started April 9.

 Beginning in May, she will be joining Taylor Swift’s Reputation Tour as an opening act.
-And it seems like Cabello and Swift are getting along just great.
+And it seems like Cabello and Swift are getting along just fine.
 According to E!, the singer gushed over the “End Game” singer, saying, “I love her.
 We just talk about boys…She loves love, and we love talking about it.
 It’s fun to just vent and talk and dream.”

 With all her newfound and well-deserved success, the question now is, how is she holding it all together?
 The “Crying in the Club” singer sat down with Cosmopolitan UK for their June issue and opened up about her career as well as her personal struggle living with obsessive-compulsive disorder.